Janice-ahn/Janice-Ahn.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jihyun (Janice) Ahn ( *안지현* ), a first-year PhD student at Penn State University, supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
-Before PSU, I was an undergraduate at Arizona State University and University of Wisconsin Madison.
+Before PSU, I was an undergraduate student at Arizona State University and University of Wisconsin Madison.

 My current research interest focuses on **Large Language Models**, **Mathematical Word Problems** and **Multilingual**.